-You can sort your supporters by the events they’ve volunteered for, and add donor records with Premium Pro.
+You can sort your supporters by the events they’ve volunteered for, and add donor records with Advanced Pro.
 Custom tagging makes it easy to organize your supporters in all of the roles they play at your nonprofit, and you can even message them through the Mightycause platform!

 Build Your Army of Supporters

 The difference between a small nonprofit that makes it and one that struggles is often how well they utilize volunteers.
 Some nonprofits relegate volunteers to tasks like working events, greeting visitors, or handing out flyers.
 But the world is full of skilled, talented, passionate people!
 And you can further your mission by tapping into that talent and passion in your volunteers.

 You can recruit for events and day-to-day help using the Calls to Action tool, but you can also post positions that require a little bit more skill and will help your nonprofit go even further.
 Such as: